Barbu by Cirque Alfonse Sydney Opera House Studio Sydney, AU February 26, 2017

-Needless to say that the resulting mélange the troupe brings to the table as a collective is much bigger than its individual parts added up.
+Needless to say that the mélange the troupe of Cirque Alfonse, with all its Québécois folklore, brings to the table as a collective is much bigger than its individual parts added up.

 Barbu (which translates to “bearded” or “bearded man” – quite a telling name) the company’s 2015 Edinburgh Fringe hit, is performed on a small circular stage and catwalk and delves into the origins of the circus in Montreal at the end of the 19th and beginning of the 20th century.